-The Trust offers support and a range of subsidies to Southland home owners and landlords to foster warmer, healthier homes.
+The Trust offers support and a range of subsidies to Southland home owners and landlords to enable warmer, healthier homes.
 The Trust provides subsidies for heating assessments as well as insulation and heating retrofits.
 The project not only benefits the residents of these houses but also contributes to reducing generation demand and network investment.

-In its third year to June 2011 the SWHT completed 1,828 assessments (2010: 2,040 assessments), 1,046 insulation fit-outs (2010: 975) and 155 heating upgrades (2010: 95) through its service provider Awarua Synergy.
-Over twenty jobs have been established in Southland and revenue of \$4.9 million (2010: \$3.6 million) was generated through the Trust during the year.
+In its fourth year to June 2012 the SWHT completed 1,607 assessments (2011: 1,828 assessments), 913 insulation fit-outs (2011: 1,046) and 113 heating upgrades (2011: 155) through its service provider Awarua Synergy.
+Over twenty jobs have been established in Southland and revenue of \$4.0 million (2011: \$4.9 million) was generated through the Trust.

 The Trust's model has been commended by EECA as the most successful in New Zealand.
-EECA has backed up its confidence in the Trust with increased funding for the years ended June 2011 and 2012.
-The Trust is forecasting revenue of \$4 million in the year to 30 June 2012.
+EECA has backed up its confidence in the Trust with continued funding for the year ended June 2013.
+The Trust is forecasting revenue of \$4 million in the year to 30 June 2013.